KQM-git/GINews/current.md

 Please log in and claim your mail before 2022/12/27 17:59:59 (server).

 Our developers will distribute the items to Travelers via in-game mail within 24 hours.
 The mail will expire after 30 days, so don't forget to claim the attached compensation in time.

+〓2022/12/22 16:20:00 (global) Update Details〓

+Fixes an issue whereby there is an Italian localization error in the description for Jean's Level 2 Constellation, "People's Aegis."

+Fixes an issue whereby there is a localization error in Traditional Chinese in the description of a BP mission.

+Updates resources related to subsequent events.

 〓2022/12/15 16:05:00 (global) Update Details〓